mgorkove/openchat/README.md

 <br><br>

+## Input & Output Information

+### Post parameter

+    bot_id: This is the name of the bot.

+    text: Hey, What are you going to do?

+    topic: This is the topic of the chat.

+    agent: The model type of the Bot you want to chat with. ["BLENDER.SMALL", 'DIALOGPT.MEDIUM', 'GPTNEO.LARGE']

+### Output format

+    {"0": [AI's chatting - string]}

 ## Try it out

 ### With CLI

 * Input

+※ "S2lt" is the user ID to use when chatting.

-※ You can change the "curl_user" of the url to any name you want.
+※ You can change the "S2lt" of the url to any name you want.

+bot_id: Mr.Bot

-text: Hey, nice to meet you bro!
+text: Hey, What are you going to do?

+topic: weekend

+agent: DIALOGPT.MEDIUM

-    curl -X POST "https://main-openchat-fpem123.endpoint.ainize.ai/send/curl_user" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "text=Hey, nice to meet you bro!"
+    curl -X POST "https://main-openchat-fpem123.endpoint.ainize.ai/send/S2lt" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "bot_id=Mr.Bot" -F "text=Hey, What are you going to do?" -F "topic=weekend" -F "agent=DIALOGPT.MEDIUM"

 * Output

     {
-      "output": " You as well.
-I hope you have a great day.
-I'm off to work now."
+      "output": "I don't know."
     }

 ### With Demo